 The good news is that dry eye is not usually a severe condition.
 Minor medicinal treatments and lifestyle changes tend to overpower symptoms, but it’s important to confirm that you do actually have dry eye, not another condition exhibiting similar symptoms.

-A quick, thorough examination of your eyes will let us make a diagnosis and recommend suitable treatment options.
+A quick, thorough examination of your eyes will let your optometrist make a diagnosis and recommend suitable treatment options.

 It’s a condition caused by a lack of lubrication of the eye, for which the symptoms are largely discomfort around the eye.